 Students interested in studying computer science have the option of obtaining the Bachelor of Science (B.S.) degree through the College of Science & Engineering or the Bachelor of Arts (B.A.) degree through the College of Liberal Arts.

-- Liberal education requirement: These university-wide requirements ensure a student has a broad education covering a number of different areas.
+- Liberal education requirements (cores and themes): These university-wide requirements ensure a student has a broad education covering a number of different areas.

 Differences in requirements between B.A. and B.S. degrees